BYUcs236ta/cs236_Decker_Goodrich/Lab3.md

 	Relation* output = new Relation();
 	// copy over the old name

+	// set header
+	// make a new empty header
+	// for each int i in colsToKeep
+	    // add this->header.at(i) to new header
-	// generate the new header
+	// add new header to output relation*
-	// keep only the columns in the
-	// vector in the order they are given

-	// loop through all the tuples
+	// set tuples
-		// for each tuple "re-order" it
+	// for each tuple t
+	    // make a new empty tuple
+		     // for each int i in colsToKeep
+			     // add t.at(i) into the new empty tuple
+		     // add newTuple into output relation*

 	return output;
 }